Merchant Account FAQs

 You will provide your bank account for deposits and fee withdrawals as part of the merchant account application process.
 Global Payments is our end processor and will make debits as well as deposit funds directly into your bank account.
 Transactions will come from: GLOBAL STL GLOBAL PAYMENTS CCD (or similar).
 Deposits occur daily and will be deposited approximately 2 business days after the transactions have been made.
 Fees are charged between the first and fifth of the month and will include fees that occurred in the month prior.

-This is a common merchant services fee which guarantees that you will be paying a minimum amount of processing fees each month.
+This is a common merchant services fee that guarantees that you will be paying a minimum amount of processing fees each month.
 With DMS, we do NOT charge a monthly minimum.

 We have created this simple checklist to help you determine if a merchant services account is right for your organization.
 Read more here.

 Visa introduced the Fixed Acquirer Network Fee (FANF) in April 2012.
 This is a monthly fee that is assessed on all merchants that accept Visa’s credit and debit cards.
-Please see this PDF for more information on the fee and how Visa determines the fee.
+Please contact your merchant account provider for more information on the fee and how Visa determines the fee.